Driving Instructor Frequently Asked Questions

 Will the driving instructor training course be able to fit around my other commitments?

 Yes, the driving instructor training course is very flexible.
 We will do our best to fit in with your busy life style.
-We do different days, times.
+We do carry out lessons on different days and times so that people can access them whenever is convenient for them.
 We can even adjust the length of driving instructor training sessions to suit you.
+We’re passionate about making our tuition available to as many people as possible, so that nothing will hold you back from becoming a fully qualified driving instructor.

 Is the driving instructor training 1 to 1?

-Yes, always ask this question when looking at driving instructor training companies.
-Large driving schools can justify selling their driving instructor training courses at a cheaper rate because they do 2:1 in car driving instructor training.
+Yes, it most certainly is.
+It’s important to always ask this question when looking at driving instructor training companies.
+Large driving schools can justify providing their driving instructor training courses at a cheaper rate because they do 2:1 in car driving instructor training.
 This will mean two trainees in the same car with one driving instructor.
+We believe that you learn so much more effectively when you have the full, undivided attention of your instructor.
+That’s why there will only ever be two people in the car – you and a qualified, knowledgeable instructor.

 Will the driving instructor training course be tailored to suit me?